MortyC-137Smith/MortyC-137Smith/README.md

 **I will not friend you if you're under 16.**

-###### This might seem obvious but I also won't friend you if you're antiship/fic.
+###### This might be obvious but I also won't friend you if you're antiship/fic.
 I do not make exceptions for this.

 ##